msantos/closefrom/README.md

 * [ucspi-unix](https://github.com/bruceg/ucspi-unix)

+  `ucspi-unix` is used an example of the
+  "Defer to Kernel" pattern in [Secure Design Patterns](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2009_005_001_15110.pdf).

-  `ucspi-unix` [leaks the listening socket](https://github.com/bruceg/ucspi-unix/pull/2) to the application subprocess.
-The application subprocess can race the server in accepting new connections.
+  The guarantees, though, are broken because `ucspi-unix` [leaks the listening socket](https://github.com/bruceg/ucspi-unix/pull/2) to the application subprocess.
+The application subprocess can race the server in accepting new connections and bypass unix socket permissions and socket credential checks.

-  The `ucspi-unix unixserver` process may run as a privileged user.
-This configuration is given as an example of "Defer to Kernel", a form of privilege separation, in [Secure Design Patterns](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2009_005_001_15110.pdf).

 ~~~ C
 #include <stdio.h>